xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- enh(gil) Add ability to import lyrics to a timing track.
 4.1.13  Jul 24, 2015
 	-- enh(gil) First pass at coding a built in Papagayo into xLights.
 You will see 4 new dictionary files in xLights/bin -- bug(gil)   Column 0 wasn't working properly for pasting to single cell.